FDA Approval: What You Need to Know

 Products That Don't Require FDA Approval

-Some products don’t need FDA approval before they hit the shelves.
-This includes cosmetics and dietary supplements.
-The FDA also doesn’t approve healthcare providers or labs.
-It’s key to understand what „FDA-approved“ really means.
+Several products bypass pre-market FDA approval, including cosmetics and dietary supplements.
+The FDA also doesn't approve healthcare providers or laboratories.

 Conclusion